Dual-use exposure

 Working boundary: EvoDefence operates exclusively in open-source, unclassified contexts.
 Where specialist operational or classified insight is required, this work is intended to complement it rather than replace it.

 Ongoing research themes developed from open-source analysis.
+For published analysis and commentary, see jayallen.pro.

 How automation alters tempo, error propagation, and crisis decision-making, even in the absence of hostile intent.